top of page

 2. She wasn’t sure what other interpreters of her caliber were earning

-3. She didn’t know how to request an increase... btw, partnering agencies are not your boss.
+3. She didn’t know how to request an increase... by the way, partnering agencies are not your boss.
 They will do what's in their best interest (and maybe not yours).

-[Soap box if you please: When a female is asked to grovel for an additional dollar it makes them feel like they aren’t worth it.
+[Soap box if you please: When a female is asked to grovel for an additional dollar, it makes them feel like they aren’t worth it.
 It’s frustrating and requires vulnerability.
-I asked a dude interpreter about it and he was like “yeah, I just tell the agency how much I’ll be charging.”
-In the spirit of the late, great Dr. Martin Luther King… I have a dream that the day will come for women to just tell people how much they’ll be charging!]
+I asked a dude about it and he was like “Yeah, I just tell the agency how much I’ll be charging.”
+In the spirit of the late, great Dr. Martin Luther King Jr.… I have a dream that the day will come for women to just tell people how much they’ll be charging!]

 Back to the $36 v $45 topic for a moment.
 The three reasons listed above all point to hesitancy in discussing money.